Data Science in the Enterprise: Insights from eBay, Stitch Fix, Teleon Health, and RISELab

 When covering tools and techniques, panelists cautioned that most problems don’t require fashionable tools and techniques like distributed computing or deep learning.
 The vast majority of data science work is solved by fundamental techniques and basic tools.

 Our thanks to the MIT Club of Northern California and Zetta Venture Partners for putting together the event, and to each of our panelists for sharing their experiences in building data science practices in the enterprise.
-You can learn more about Domino, or read how enterprises like Allstate are using Domino to conduct faster, reproducible data science.
+You can learn more about Domino, or read how enterprises customers are using Domino to conduct faster, reproducible data science.